DeForest H. Perkins

-DeForest Henry Perkins (December 24, 1872August 7, 1936) was an American educator, real estate developer, and political activist.
-A career educator, Perkins served as Superintendent of Portland Public Schools from 1911 – 1918.
-He was secretary of the Portland Chamber of Commerce from 1918 – 1921.
-Perkins was the Grand Dragon of the Ku Klux Klan in Maine from 1925 to 1928.
-This was the high period of the Klan's ascendency nationally, and in Maine.
-He resigned in 1928 after a Klan-backed Republican candidate for U.S. Senator, Ralph Owen Brewster, lost his primary contest to Sen. Frederick Hale, signaling the eclipse of the Klan as a force in Maine politics.
+DeForest Henry Perkins (December 24, 1872 – August 7, 1936) was an American educator, real estate developer, and political activist who was the Grand Dragon of the Ku Klux Klan in Maine from 1925 to 1928.
+Perkins served as Superintendent of Portland Public Schools from 1911 – 1918.
+He was then hired as secretary of the Portland Chamber of Commerce from 1918 – 1921.
+During his time as Grand Dragon, the Klan experienced both its peak in political strength before dramatically declining. of the Klan's ascendency nationally, and in Maine.
+He resigned in 1928 after a Klan-backed Republican candidate for U.S. Senator, Ralph Owen Brewster, lost his primary contest to Senator Frederick Hale, signaling the eclipse of the Klan as a force in Maine politics.

 Personal and early life

-Perkins was in North Brooksville, Maine to Charles N. Perkins and Ruth Grindle.
+Perkins was born in North Brooksville, Maine to Charles N. Perkins and Ruth Grindle.
 His father was a sea captain, storekeeper, and farmer who served two terms in the Maine House of Representatives as a Republican.
 A Methodist, he attended East Maine Conference Seminary in Bucksport, Maine but left before graduating.
 He married Jennie Powers on August 1, 1900.